Generative AI

 ❌ You are not allowed to submit any text into another piece of software that rewrites it.

 The issue is accountability.
-An attribution of authorship carries with it accountability for the work, which cannot be effectively applied to ChatGPT.
-When you submit a piece of assessment the aim is to establish your unique understanding, as opposed to the understanding of your parents, or ChatGPT.
+An attribution of authorship carries with it accountability for the work, which cannot be effectively applied to Generative AI.
+When you submit a piece of assessment the aim is to establish your unique understanding, as opposed to the understanding of someone else.
 This means that while you can use a wide variety of inputs to provide help, any output needs to be generated, and “owned” by yourself.

-If you have found a way to automate your work, such that anyone (or anything) else can follow the steps that you take and create the same output, you have succeeded in finding efficiencies, and possibly even generated important knowledge, but you have failed to complete the assignment you were set.
+If you have found a way to automate your work, such that anyone (or anything) else can follow the steps that you take and create the same output, you have succeeded in finding efficiencies.
+You have possibly even generated important knowledge.
+But you have failed to complete the assignment you were set.
 Your formal assessment is intended to establish your ability, as a human, to complete the task.
-It is not intended to establish your capability to use technology to meet an objective.
-That is why submitting other people’s work (whether it’s your parents, or ChatGPT) is fraud.
+Formal assessment is not intended to establish your capability to use technology to meet an objective.
+That is why submitting other people’s work (whether it’s your parents, your friends, or from Generative AI) is fraud.

-An inaccurate analogy would be to treat ChatGPT like software, such as Microsoft Word.
-It is obviously not cheating to type answers in a word processor, and use spelling or formatting advice to improve your work.
-Unlike Word, however, ChatGPT goes beyond helping your writing to actually help with content.
+An inaccurate analogy would be to treat Generative AI like software, such as Microsoft Word.
+It is obviously not cheating to type answers in a word processor, or use spelling or formatting advice to improve your work.
+Unlike Word, however, Generative AI goes beyond helping your writing to actually help with content.
 It is more of an oracle than a piece of software.
 Therefore I think it’s better to imagine it as a helpful person.
 Or, as Cowen and Tabarrok (2023) say in this very useful article about how to use ChatGPT,

 “It resembles collaborating with a bright and knowledgeable research assistant, albeit one from a different culture.”